jcorporation/myGPIOd/README.md

 The lua action calls user defined lua functions.
 The lua script itself is loaded on startup of myGPIOd (`lua_file` configuration setting).
 All lua functions in this file are registered and can be called with the lua action.

 myGPIOd registers custom lua functions to provide access to the actions.
+The functions return 0 on success, else 1.

 | Lua function | Description |
 | ------------ | ----------- |